content-left-bg.png

 Maintain contact between all group members through regular checks on group numbers.

-Implement procedures (e.g. buddy system, roll marking mechanisms) to account for all participants when participating off-site.
+Implement procedures (e.g. buddy system, roll marking mechanisms) to account for all participants when participating off-site before, during and after the activity.

 Visibility